JakobThumm/TUM-CONCERT-Docker/README.md

 source /home/user/tum_integration_ws/setup.bash
 rviz
 ```
-and **start the testnode plugin** (will be renamed to safety-shield) in the xbot2 gui.

-TODO: upload rviz config
+Inside Rviz: go to the menu `File`, and select `Open Config` and load `/home/user/tum_integration_ws/src/sara-shield/safety_shield/rviz/concert_sara_shield.rviz`or alternativly add the topics by hand:

 The visualization topics of sara-shield are named ```/sara_shield/human_joint_marker_array``` and ```/sara_shield/robot_joint_marker_array``` and can be visualized by adding them in rviz.

+and then **start the safety-shield plugin** in the xbot2 gui.

 ## Send goal position:
 ```